NovusEdge/c-learning-journey/day_1/README.md

 ***Definition***: _A program is a set of logically related instructions that is arranged in a sequence that directs the computer in solving a problem._

- - Computer software can be broadly classi   fied into two categories:
+ - Computer software can be broadly classified into two categories:
     - system software
     - application software